• red •

 Word History: This Good Word originated as the Proto-Indo-European (PIE) root *reudh-/*roudh- "red, ruddy".
 In Latin it picked up several different suffixes, producing discrete Latin words: rubeus "red" and robur, robus "red oak", with its adjective robustus "strong as an oak"—and don't forget rufus "reddish".
-In English it is, of course, today's Good Word, rouge in French (which we also borrowed), and rot in German.
+In English it is, of course, today's Good Word, rouge in French (which we also borrowed), rot in German, rojo in Spanish, and rosso in Italian.
+Portuguese has roxo, but in this language the word means "purple".
+"Red" is vermelho, cousin of English vermillion.
 For another slice of PIE, read about hippos and feathers here.

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!